Supreme Court to hear case that threatens existence of consumer protection agency

 A panel of three Trump appointees on the Fifth Circuit Court of Appeals ruled last fall that the agency's funding is unconstitutional because the CFPB gets its money from the Federal Reserve, which in turn is funded by bank fees.

 Although the agency reports regularly to Congress and is routinely audited, the Fifth Circuit ruled that is not enough.
-The CFPB's money has to be appropriated annually by Congress or the agency, and everything it does is unconstitutional, the lower courts said.
+The CFPB's money has to be appropriated annually by Congress or the agency, or else everything it does is unconstitutional, the lower courts said.

 The CFPB is not the only agency funded this way.
 The Federal Reserve itself is funded not by Congress but by banking fees.
 The U.S. Postal Service, the U.S. Mint, and the Federal Deposit Insurance Corp., which protects bank depositors, and more, are also not funded by annual congressional appropriations.